 Preserving our heritage

-We consider the protection of archaeological remains discovered at our sites and on sites which we operate to be of high priority.
+We consider the protection of archaeological remains discovered at our sites to be of high priority.
 Below are some examples of discoveries we have made.

 - Hospital bricks